apache/mesos/docs/getting-started.md

 Mesos runs on Linux (64 Bit) and Mac OS X (64 Bit).
 To build Mesos from source, GCC 4.8.1+ or Clang 3.5+ is required.

-For full support of process isolation under Linux a recent kernel >=3.10 is required.
+On Linux, a kernel version >= 2.6.23 is required at both build time and run time.
+For full support of process isolation under Linux a recent kernel >= 3.10 is required.

 The Mesos agent also runs on Windows.
 To build Mesos from source, follow the instructions in the [Windows](windows.md) section.